icebert04/icebert04.github.io/_posts/2017-11-20-food-for-free.md

 - Calamansi Juice, Mashed Potatoes and French Fries, Mushroom Risotto,
 - All the Fruit and Vegetables Smoothies that you want...

-Just make sure that you have a trustworthy relative or someone that will take care of your mini-farm.
+Just make sure that you have a trustworthy relative or someone that will take charge of your mini-farm.
 The important thing is that you can get a bountiful harvest of food every month.

 3.)
 What if you don't have a backyard, province and idle lands?
 No problem... all you have to do is follow the concept of Friendillion and get new friends or acquitances in the province that is near to your home.
 Province near the city like Cavite, Laguna and Batangas in the south and Bulacan and Pampamga in the North.